GAMA: High-Performance GEMM Acceleration on AMD Versal ML-Optimized AI Engines: Evaluation Results

 \subsection{Performance of a pack of AIEs}

 Figure \ref{fig:aie_pack_4} shows the AIE connected as a pack.
 Each AIE in the pack uses the kernel size from the previous section, optimizing compute to communication ratio \(\gamma\), AIE memory utilization, and KCE.
 We use a pack size of 4 as discussed in Section \ref{sec:gama_frame:pack}.
 Table \ref{tab:pack_buff_plmt_res} shows the effect of different placement constraints on the pack.
 Unconstrained buffers is considered as the baseline with the highest average KCE of 88\%.
 Buffers constrained to the pack using buffer location placement show 14\% loss in KCE.
-Using our custom buffer address placement, we on average recover 12\% of this loss and bring the average KCE to 86\%.
+Our custom buffer placement recovers 12\% of the loss, bringing the average KCE to 86\%.

 Table \ref{tab:pack_buff_plmt_res} also shows the efficiency loss incurred as a result of the cascade interface.
 We use the KCC of unconstrained single AIE buffer from Table \ref{tab:sa_buff_plmt_res_mmul} as baseline to compare with the KCC of unconstrained buffer cycles of the pack.
 Since unconstrained buffer placement avoids any memory stalls, the efficiency loss can be characterized as a loss due to cascade.
 On average, we see a 7\% reduction in KCE due to cascade stalls, compared to single AIE case, across all precisions.